*Please note this is subject to change due to road construction, weather, etc. and will be updated as necessary*

 The Velos, Vistas & Vines Tour will feature mountain climbs with stunning vistas, river gorges, and wonderfully quiet roads through hop fields and vineyards.
 We will begin our tour at the Columbia River and explore new routes from the gorge to the Yakima Valley.
 RAW 2019 will offer five days of great riding and a rest day in Goldendale with optional long and short loop rides.

 Ride With GPS route here with elevation profiles, mileage and more.

 Pre-ride: Saturday, August 3

-RAW 2019 begins with an optional overnight in Stevenson on Saturday, August 3, prior to the first day of riding.
-The optional bus transport from Seattle to Stevenson departs Saturday late morning.
-We will arrive at the campsite with enough time for riders to get settled and explore the surrounding town.
+RAW 2019 begins with an overnight in Stevenson on Saturday, August 3, prior to the first day of riding.
+The optional bus transport from Seattle to Stevenson departs Saturday noon.
+We will arrive at the fairgrounds in time to check in, put up tents, head out for dinner and explore the town.

 Day 1: Sunday, August 4

 Stevenson to Trout Lake | 48 miles | 3,750 feet of climbing